What kind of food available in Everest Trek?

 Food In Kathmandu

 The cost of food in a budget restaurant in Kathmandu is very cheap i.e. about $3 to $5 for the full course meal.
-Also, there is an unlimited option for Nepalese and international cuisine depending upon where you eat.
+Also, there is an unlimited option for Nepalese and international cuisine depending on where you eat.

 Food in Lukla

 Lukla is your very first stop during the Everest base camp trek.
-Lukla has great hotels and the guest house has the finest serving of Nepalese and western cuisine.
+Lukla has great hotels and the guest house has the finest serving of Nepalese and Western cuisine.
 The food is flown by Lukla air and the food here is quite cheap as compared to base camp.
 Lukla has some great Mount Everest restaurants.